StephanHoyer/smoke-signal/README.md

 onMySignal.trigger('foo')
 ```

-### Async signals
+### Async trigger

-There is also an async version of signals
+It's also possible to have async handlers and wait for all handlers to settle.

 ```javascript
 const signal = require('smoke-signal')